-- A late switch to a pacifier isn’t worthwile.
-Because of their shape and symmetry, pacifiers are less harmful than thumb-sucking, but pacifiers also need to be given up around three years of age.
-On the other hand, it can lead to the child simply switching back to the thumb after giving up the pacifier.
+- A late switch to a pacifier isn’t very worthwhile.
+Because of their shape and symmetry, pacifiers are less harmful than thumb sucking, but pacifiers also need to be given up around three years of age.
+Additionally, it can also lead to the child simply switching back to their thumb after giving up the pacifier.

 Products to Prevent Thumb Sucking

-There are some products that are more or less effective at preventing thumb-sucking.
-A detailed description of the methods, the procedure and the best products can be found in our product review.
+There are some products that are more or less effective at preventing thumb sucking.
+A detailed description of the methods, procedures, and the best products available can be found on our product review page.

 Stitch Up Pajama Sleeves

-Stitching up the sleeve of the pyjama can help some children, if they only suck their thumbs at night.
-However, while this may work for some children it may lead to big frustration for others.
+Stitching up the sleeve of your child’s pajamas can help some children if they only suck their thumbs at night.
+However, while this may work for some children, it may lead to big frustration for others.

 Socks Over the Hands

-Placing socks over a very young child’s hands can help some very young children if they only suck their thumbs at night.
+Placing socks over a very young child’s hands can help some of these children avoid thumb sucking if they only suck their thumbs at night.

 There are also some products available, typically referred to as “thumb sucking guards,” that are worn over the thumb.
 Some of these thumb sucking appliances are designed in such a way that the child can’t pull them off themselves.
 These products have a great success rate of over 90% and work in a short period of time (3-4 weeks).
-For some children it may be harder to fall asleep during the first nights of wearing an anti-thumb-sucking device.
+For some children, it may be harder to fall asleep during the first nights of wearing an anti-thumb sucking device.

-Everything you have to consider with this method and the products we recommend, and more information about the best thumb sucking guard for your child can be found in our product review.
+Everything you will need to consider with this method and the products we recommend, and more information about the best thumb sucking guard for your child can be found on our product review page.